Find Trade Colleges

 Learn more about these excellent schools below:

-Our analysis found North Idaho College to be the best value school for trade school students who want to pursue a associate degree in Idaho.
-Located in Coeur d’Alene, Idaho, the small public school awarded 729 diplomas to qualifed associate degree students in 2021-2022.
+Our 2023 rankings named North Idaho College the best value school in Idaho for trade school students working on their associate degree.
+Located in Coeur d’Alene, Idaho, the small public school handed out 729 associate degree awards in 2021-2022.

 Out-of-state tuition fees for undergraduate students at NIC are $8,736 per year.
-Associate Degree recipients from this school accumulate an average of $11,435 in student debt by the time they complete their degree.
+By the time they get their associate degree, students from this school have racked up an average of $11,435 in student loans.

-NIC not only placed well in our value ranking, but it is also #3 on our Best Associate Degree Trade Schools in Idaho list.
+NIC also made our Best Associate Degree Trade Schools in Idaho list, coming in at #3.

-You’ll be in good company if you decide to attend College of Western Idaho.
-It ranked #2 on our 2023 Best Value Trade School Associate Degree Schools in Idaho list.
-Located in Nampa, Idaho, the medium-sized public school awarded 1,040 diplomas to qualifed associate degree students in 2021-2022.
+You’ll join some of the best and brightest minds around you if you attend College of Western Idaho.
+The school came in at #2 on this year’s Best Value Trade School Associate Degree Schools in Idaho list.
+Located in Nampa, Idaho, the medium-sized public school handed out 1,040 associate degree awards in 2021-2022.

 CWI did well in our overall quality rankings, too.
 It placed #4 on our Best Associate Degree Trade Schools in Idaho list.

 Out of the 5 schools in Idaho that were part of this year’s value ranking, College of Southern Idaho landed the # 3 spot on the list.
-College of Southern Idaho is located in Twin Falls, Idaho and has a medium-sized student population.
-In 2021-2022, this school awarded 1,011 associate degrees to qualified students.
+College of Southern Idaho is a medium-sized public school located in Twin Falls, Idaho that handed out 1,011 associate degrees in 2021-2022.

-If you are interested in distance education, be sure to check with the school since Lewis - Clark State College does offer online classes for certain majors.
+Lewis - Clark State College does offer online classes for certain degree levels.
 To give an idea of how popular online courses are at the school, 51% of undergraduates took at least one course online in 2020-2021.

-Lewis - Clark State College also took the #2 spot in our Best Associate Degree Trade Schools in Idaho rankings.
+Lewis - Clark State College also made our Best Associate Degree Trade Schools in Idaho list, coming in at #2.

 The excellent associate degree programs at Idaho State University helped the school earn the #5 place on this year’s ranking of the best value trade school schools in Idaho.
-This fairly large public school is located in Pocatello, Idaho, and it awarded 529 associate degrees in 2021-2022.
+Located in Pocatello, Idaho, the fairly large public school handed out 529 associate degree awards in 2021-2022.

-ISU also took the #1 spot in our Best Associate Degree Trade Schools in Idaho rankings.
+ISU did well in our overall quality rankings, too.
+It placed #1 on our Best Associate Degree Trade Schools in Idaho list.

 Best Value Trade Associate Degree Schools in the Rocky Mountains Region